KlausJackson/Chat-Room/README.md

 I post 2 versions of the chat room, the more advance version currently has cool features like admin role (kick, ban user alias)

-To be able to connect multiple machines to one server, the machine with the server.py file must uncomment all the code I commented. <br>
+To be able to connect multiple machines to one server, follow these steps: <br>

+1. The machine with the server.py file must uncomment all the code I commented. <br>
 If you accidentally deleted them, you can download the code again or copy these:

 ```python